VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 The procedure will be implemented and communicated throughout the University via:

-• Annual professional development including assessment activities and workshops.
+• Annual professional development includes assessment activities and workshops.

 Responsibilities

-1. Provost is responsible for monitoring the implementation, outcomes and scheduled review of this procedure.
+1. Pro Vice-Chancellor, VET and Pathways and Chief Executive TAFE are responsible for monitoring the implementation, outcomes and scheduled review of this procedure.

-2. Director of Learner Experience and Excellence is responsible for maintaining the content of the procedure as delegated by Provost.
+2. Manager, Pathways is responsible for maintaining the content of the procedure as delegated by Pro Vice-Chancellor, VET and Pathways and Chief Executive TAFE.

 4. Directors are responsible for the operational implementation of this procedure.